 Is a cosigner needed to refinance with ELFI?

 Not necessarily.
-If you have a steady job, have been consistent on your monthly payments, and have a strong credit score, your financial information is likely good enough.
+If you have a steady job, have been consistent with your payments, and have a strong credit score, your financial information is likely good enough.
 Cosigners are only necessary when the borrower doesn’t have sufficient credit history.

-Most people looking to refinance their student loans have a strong enough credit profile.
+Most people looking for student loan refinancing have a strong enough credit profile.
 If you do need a cosigner, the application will request your cosigner’s full name and contact information.

 Rates and Terms